-- Strip 1/4" of insulation from one end of the bell wire and connect it to the two screw terminals on the back of the door control: white to 2, and white/red to 1. - 2.
+- 1. Strip 1/4" of insulation from one end of the bell wire and connect it to the two screw terminals on the back of the door control by color: white to 2 and white/red to 1. - 2.
 Pry off cover along one side with a screwdriver blade (see Figure 1).
-Fasten with 6ABx1-1/4" selftapping screws (standard installation) or 6-32x1" machine screws (pre-wired installation) as follows: - Install bottom screw, allowing 1/8" to protrude above wall surface. - Position bottom of door control on screw head and slide down to secure.
+Fasten with 6ABx1-1/4" self-tapping screws (standard installation) or 6-32x1" machine screws (pre-wired installation) as follows: - Install bottom screw, allowing 1//8" to protrude above wall surface. - Position bottom of door control on screw head and slide down to secure.
 Adjust screw for snug fit. - Drill and install top screw with care to avoid cracking plastic housing.
-Do not overtighten. - · Insert top tabs and snap on cover. - (For standard installation only) Run the bell wire up the wall and across the ceiling to the opener.
+Do not overtighten. - Insert top tabs and snap on cover. - 3.
+(For standard installation only) Run the bell wire up the wall and across the ceiling to the opener.
 Use insulated staples to secure the wire in several places.
-Be careful not to pierce the wire with a staple, creating a short. - 4.
-Connect the bell wire to the terminal screws on the opener panel: white to 2; white/red to 1. - 5.
-Position the antenna wire as shown.
+Be careful not to pierce the wire with a staple, creating a short.
+If your access door is near the garage door, you may run this wire with the Safety Reversing Sensor wires along the top of the rail.
+See page 18. - 4.
+Remove the Control Center door on the right panel of the opener to access the terminal screws. - 5.
+Thread all wires through the opening at the base of the drive shaft cover (see Figure 3). - 6.
+Insert the remaining wire through the hole in the power unit and strip 1/4" of insulation from each set of wires. - 7.
+Connect the door control wire to the opener terminal screws: white to 2 and white/red to 1.
+(See Figure 4.) - 8.
+Separate the sensor white and white/black wires sufficiently to connect to the opener terminal screws: white to 2 and white/black to 3. - 9.
+Attach the User Safety Instruction label to the wall near the door control, and the Maintenance Instruction label in a prominent location on the inside of the garage door.